ess-dmsc/ad-kafka-interface/ADKafka_README.md

 For communicating with the Kafka broker, the C++ version of `librdkafka` is used.
 The source code for this library can be downloaded from [https://github.com/edenhill/librdkafka](https://github.com/edenhill/librdkafka).
 At least version 0.9.4 of `librdkafka` is required for all the features to work though earlier versions will also compile.

-To simplify data handling, the plugin uses flatbuffers ([https://github.com/google/flatbuffers](https://github.com/google/flatbuffers)) for data serialisation. `librdkafka` produces statistics messages in JSON and these are parsed using `jsoncpp` ([https://github.com/open-source-parsers/jsoncpp](https://github.com/open-source-parsers/jsoncpp)).
+To simplify data handling, the plugin uses flatbuffers ([https://github.com/google/flatbuffers](https://github.com/google/flatbuffers)) for data serialisation.
+To simplify building of this project, tha flatbuffers source code has been included in this repository.
+Read the file *flatbuffers_LICENSE.txt* for the flatbuffers license.

+`librdkafka` produces statistics messages in JSON and these are parsed using `jsoncpp` ([https://github.com/open-source-parsers/jsoncpp](https://github.com/open-source-parsers/jsoncpp)).
+To simplify building of this project, the `jsoncpp` source code has been included in this project.
+The license of this library can be found in the file *jsoncpp_LICENSE.txt*.

 ## Compiling and running the example
 There are currently two sets of make files provided with the repository.
 One for use with the ESS EPICS Environment and one for use with a standard EPICS installation.